-ELECTIVES
+INDICATIVE ELECTIVES

-Business Continuity Planning (CONT301) (3-6-0) Instructor: Dr. Ivan Ninov.
-The aim of this course is to encourage candidates to relate rudimentary strategic management theory to a simulated business situation and hence realize the value of theory applied to real life situations.
-Coverage includes: Initial input - the business and its environment; Simulation preparation (business plan); Interactive and dynamic simulation runs (running the business); and Simulation evaluation (shareholders report).
-Pre-requisite: STMT401.
+Business Continuity Planning (CONT301) (3-6-0) Instructor: TBC.
+The aim of this course is to encourage candidates to relate crisis management theories to a simulated business situation and hence realize the value of theory applied to real life.
+The focus of CONT 301 this semester is Crisis Management for the Hospitality Industry.
+A theoretical framework complemented by case studies, guest speakers and a hands-on business simulation exercise are used to illustrate the principles and practice of crisis management and risk assessment.
+Pre-requisite: None.
 Offered once per academic year.